 We have audited Foothill-De Anza Community College District's (the District's) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of Foothill-De Anza Community College District's major Federal programs for the year ended June 30, 2011.
 Foothill-De Anza Community College District's major Federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major Federal programs is the responsibility of Foothill-De Anza Community College District's compliance based on our audit.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major Federal programs is the responsibility of Foothill-De Anza Community College District's management.
+Our responsibility is to express an opinion on Foothill-De Anza Community College District's compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major Federal program occurred.
-An audit includes examining, on a test basis, evidence about Foothill-De Anza Community College District's compliances.
+An audit includes examining, on a test basis, evidence about Foothill-De Anza Community College District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination of Foothill-De Anza Community College District's compliance with those requirements.